I've got so much stuff coming in here, I can't keep track of it anymore.

 Now we get the equivalent of a Martian invasion almost every day or almost every hour.

-This week the mainstream media have been learning the danger of living in a cut-and-paced world.
+This week, the mainstream media have been learning the danger of living in a cut-and-paste world.

-CNN's Rick Sanchez issued an apology for saying, after being totally shamed by it, and the apology came after the damage was done, by the way, saying during the Rush Limbaugh controversy, the Limbaugh had spoken approvingly of American slavery.
+CNN's Rick Sanchez issued an apology for saying, after being totally shamed by it, and the apology came after the damage was done, by the way, saying during the Rush Limbaugh controversy, Limbaugh had spoken approvingly of American slavery.

-No basis for the quotation which had been lifted from a book or newspaper with fakery everywhere, some of it amusing, some of it not funny.
+No basis for the quotation, which had been lifted from a book or newspaper with fakery everywhere, some of it amusing, some of it not funny.

-The Tea Parties were ridiculed as right wing activism.
+The Tea Parties were ridiculed as right-wing activism.

-The current president seems taken aback that so many doubt his good intentions, but politicians trying to sell big things, whether Obamacare, privatize Social Security, or even wars, need to get better at what they do.
+The current president seems taken aback that so many doubt his good intentions, but politicians trying to sell big things, whether Obamacare, privatized Social Security, or even wars, need to get better at what they do.

 We're all balloon boys now, learning every day how to make sure the clever people don't take us for a ride.